Data Reframed:

 Our mission

-Our mission is to foster social change by teaching equitable and ethical data practices
+Our mission is to support social justice by teaching equitable and ethical data practices

 We believe data can be actively employed to mitigate injustices and build a more equitable world.
 Data must be employed with an equity lens, as a key tool in our toolbox, as we work for racial justice, gender equality, equitable healthcare, and more.